CouncilofLorien/counciloflorien.github.io/docs/cards/W/wake-of-war.md

 > Long-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > The number of strikes and prowess of each Wolf, Spider, and Animal attack are increased by one (by two for Wolves if Doors of Night is in play).
-Can not be duplicated. <br>_"Fire and smoke and stench were in the air; for many engines had been burned or cast into the fire-pits, and many of the slain also...”_ ***---&NoBreak;LotRV***
+Can not be duplicated. <br>_"Fire and smoke and stench were in the air; for many engines had been burned or cast into the fire-pits, and many of the slain also...”_ ***---&#65279;LotRV***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>